Forty year old men in moviesPosted: August 2, 2020 Filed under: movies 1 Comment

 Then of course there’s:

 What’s going on here?
-I pondered this.
-Is it because forty years old is about when directors get the chance to make movies like this?
-Most of them are men, so it’s no surprise the topic they’re obsessed with is forty year old men?
+Is it because forty years old is about when (male) directors get the chance to make movies like this?

 Could it be the actors?
-This is when make actors tend to be developed in their craft, at the peak of their power, empowered to wrestle with material they choose, yet also perhaps pondering some bigger questions than might concern a younger man.
+This is when make actors tend to be developed in their craft, at the peak of their power, empowered to wrestle with material they choose.

-Is forty when a man straddles a divide between the free adventures of youth and the responsibilities of adulthood?
-Truly, finally, no more postponement, he must make some choice?
+Is forty when a man straddles a divide between the freedom of youth and the responsibilities of adulthood?
+He MUST make some choice?
 Does that choice make for a movie?

 Let’s say you just turned 40.
 Obviously, 40 is just a number, but in many ways, it’s a milestone.
 Though people are living longer these days into the 80s and 90s, still age 40 is considered the halfway mark.